Yvoire

-Yvoire (/fr/) is a small medieval town in the department of Haute-Savoie, in the southeastern French region of Auvergne-Rhône-Alpes.
-It is located 24 km northeast of Geneva.
+Yvoire (/fr/) is a medieval town in France, in the department of Haute-Savoie, within the region of Auvergne-Rhône-Alpes.
+On the French side of Lake Geneva, it is roughly 26 km northeast, by road, of Geneva, Switzerland.

 Geography

-Located at the tip of the Leman peninsula (presqu'île de Léman), Yvoire delimits the two main parts of Lake Geneva, the "petit lac" and the "grand lac".
+Located at the northern tip of the Leman peninsula (presqu'île de Léman), Yvoire delimits the two main parts of Lake Geneva, the "petit lac" and the "grand lac".